wurthless-elektroniks/modern-loadfare/readme.md

 loadfare.py supports two ways of speeding up SDRAM calibration:
 - `--no5050` only runs one trial.
 This is stable enough to boot XeLL, but way too unstable to actually run games or the dash, which will crash in interesting ways.
-- `--fast5050` uses a step value of 0x04040404 instead of 0x01010101 and is very fast.
-In my tests I've found that I can play a game for an hour with no complaints, but I can't guarantee it'll work for everyone.
+- `--sdram-step` changes the step value when running calibration trials.
+4 seems to be the best compromise between speed and stability: in my tests I've found that I can play a game for an hour with no complaints, but I can't guarantee it'll work for everyone.
+2 should also work fine.
+  8 and 16 are also supported, but your system will probably be unstable if you use them.

 ## License